mercadopago/devsite-docs/guides/mp-point/integration-api/payment-processing.en.md

 If you want to know the status of a particular payment intent, you can ----[mla, mlb]----[check the current status of your payment intent](/developers/en/reference/integrations_api/_point_integration-api_payment-intents_paymentintentid/get)------------ ----[mlm]----[check the current status of your payment intent](/developers/en/reference/point_apis_mlm/_point_integration-api_payment-intents_paymentintentid/get)------------ using the `id` that you received in the response when creating it.

-Remember that `id`and `status`of the **payment intent** are not the same as `id`and `status`of the payment.
+Remember that `id`and `status`of the payment intent (for example, _7f25f9aa-eea6-4f9c-bf16-a341f71ba2f1_) are not the same as `id`and `status`of the payment (for example, _65412345_).
 In this case, you will be trying to obtain the details of an attempt.
 If you want to check out all the information corresponding to the payment, access the [Payment API section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/get) in our API Reference.

 > WARNING
 >